teddynted/website-content/content/blog/aws-lambda-layers.md

 ```

-You should see a list of buckets if you are authenticated and please create one that is going to house your zipped layer package.
+<p>You should see a list of buckets if you are authenticated and please create one that is going to house your zipped layer package.</p>

 ### Let's create our layer!